Agin-DropDisco/Sample-Figment/smart_contracts_core.md

-## Part I
+# Part I
+## In this tutorial, you will learn :
+- [x]  How to write and deploy smart contract on Polygon.
+- [x]  How to verify a smart contract.

+# How to write and deploy smart contract on Polygon.

-### Create Core Smart Contracts
+## First let's create Core Smart Contracts to facilitate Dex Swap App functionality
 **Workflow**
 <img src="https://gateway.pinata.cloud/ipfs/QmdcGRdqziauNSHTsxQccLzqT4px7zY2MWBwquVpvSHkhk" align="center">

-### In this tutorial, you will learn :
-- How to write, deploy and interact with smart contract on Polygon.
-- How to verify a smart contract.

 The Smart contract itself is fork of the [Uniswapv2 core smart contracts v1.0.0.](https://github.com/Uniswap/uniswap-v2-core/tree/v1.0.0) with some necesary modification for DexSwap Dapp need, including the following:
 1. DexSwapDeployer